QiweiGe/eCAMI/README.md

 ### Building method
 * step0: please read the instroduction of eCAMI first.
 * step1: create a python execution environment based on the Introduction of eCAMI.
 The ouput will be in `examples/clustering/output/dbCAN3_new`.
-Please copy all of them into `examples/clustering/output/dbCAN3` by using this command 'cp -rfp * ../dbCAN3/'
+Please copy all of them into `examples/clustering/output/dbCAN3` by using this command `cp -rfp * ../dbCAN3/`
 * step2: cluster CAZy families, please specify the CAZy family name in clustering.sh.
 `. clustering.sh`
 * step3: build new HMM, please specify the CAZy family name in hmm_analysis.sh.